Remyapraveen/devOps_crystalBall/README.md

 # devOps_fortuneTeller
-Tells fortune with every pull and push.
+Tells fortune with just a button click.
+Checkout your Fortune at  https://remyapraveen.github.io/devOps_crystalBall/.